mmularski/ckad-exams/ckad-tasks/exam-1/task-10-crd-custom-resource/task/task-description.md

   - Plural: `messages`
   - Singular: `message`
   - Scope: `Namespaced`
-  - Schema: should include a `spec.text` field of type `string`
+  - Schema: should include a `text` field of type `string` in the spec section
-- Create a custom resource instance named `hello-msg` with `spec.text: "Hello CRD!"`
+- Create a custom resource instance named `hello-msg` with `text` field set to `"Hello CRD!"` in the spec section
 - The CRD and resource should be properly configured.

 ## Deliverables